 Is ROBS Legal?

-First, if you’re wondering, “Is this Rollovers as Business Start-ups thing legitimate?” the short answer is “yes.”
+If you’re wondering, “Is this Rollovers as Business Startups thing legitimate?” the short answer is “yes.”
 In fact, ROBS is a smart way to use your retirement funds to fund your small business or franchise.
 To gain a better understanding of what ROBS is, let’s discuss how it works.

 That said, the ROBS structure must be formed correctly to qualify under IRS code and involves five steps.
 Although complex, these steps can usually be completed in about three weeks.
 We’ll break them down for you here: